This page is a machine translation of the Japanese version for official content. Please refer to the Japanese version for the official content.

 Please visit GitHub Releases to see older versions and release notes.

 Please build on your own.
-You can use cmake or g++.
+You can use cmake or g++ / clang.

-Please download source codes (console_v6.4.0.zip) from GitHub Release, then unzip it.
+Please download source code here, then unzip it.

 Change directory.